xdrpp/stc/cmd/stc/stc.1.md

 ## Network query mode

-stc runs in network query mode when the `-fee-stats` or `-q` option is provided.  `-fee-stats` reports on recent transaction fees.  `-q` reports on the state of a particular account.
+stc runs in network query mode when the `-fee-stats` or `-qa` option is provided.  `-fee-stats` reports on recent transaction fees.  `-qa` reports on the state of a particular account.
 Unfortunately, both of these requests are parsed from horizon responses in JSON rather than XDR format, and so are reported in a somewhat incomparable style to